maybenotconnor/maybenotconnor-hugo-webpage/content/films/index.md

 {{< lead >}}
 *Written and Directed by Connor Chute*
 {{< /lead >}}
+## Jordan's 23rd Birthday Video
+Jordan's 23rd Birthday Video was the sequel to John's 50th(+2) Birthday Video.
+It begins two years in the future, focused on Connor.
+From a production perspective, it was an experiment into non-linear storytelling.
+And of course, was a surprise for Jordan's 23rd Birthday.
+{{< youtube WPcs1qd3DS0>}}

 ## Ride or Die
 Ride or Die was a result of the goal of two films released in the summer of 2024.
 David Hart wrote the film for Connor as a birthday present.
 The film is about two best friends reconnecting over an attempted carjacking.
 The picture car was totaled less than three days after the shoot.
 {{< youtube H0Fy0HeI5KI>}}